Mirantis Partners with edForce to Revolutionize Cloud-Native Training and Certification Solutions - www.lokmattimes.com

 Mirantis Partners with edForce to Revolutionize Cloud-Native Training and Certification Solutions

-PNN Bengaluru (Karnataka) [India], June 19: Mirantis, a leading provider of cloud-native infrastructure software, has announced a strategic partnership ...
+Bengaluru (Karnataka) [India], June 19: Mirantis, a leading provider of cloud-native infrastructure software, has announced a strategic partnership with ...

 Bengaluru (Karnataka) [India], June 19: Mirantis, a leading provider of cloud-native infrastructure software, has announced a strategic partnership with edForce, a premier Workforce Upskilling Accelerator, headquartered in Bengaluru, India.